gkopacz/CyberSec-HomeLab/Day04-Windows-Clients-Domain-Join-and-GPOs/README.md

 - **Assumed** this would reflect in the local group on each client — it didn’t
 - Local `Remote Desktop Users` group remained empty

-> 🔍 GPOs can assign permissions to domain groups, but local groups must be explicitly populated via **Group Policy Preferences (GPP)** or scripts.

 ### 🛠️ Resolution via Group Policy

 To restore Enhanced Session Mode functionality, I created a dedicated GPO with two components: